 Skip to searchSkip to main content

-• Luxury West India Tours
+• Luxury West India Private Tours

 At Indus Bound, we have been designing private tours to West India since 2011.
 Our Gujarat itinerary — nineteen days covering Ahmedabad, the Little Rann of Kutch at Dasada, Bhuj's tribal craft villages, Sasan Gir Forest for Asiatic lion safaris, and the extraordinary Jain temple city of Palitana — is one of the most detailed and personally researched itineraries in our portfolio.
 We know which craft communities in the Rann of Kutch produce the finest embroidery, which morning light falls best on the Ajanta cave murals, and which room at the Taj Mahal Palace in Mumbai looks directly onto the Gateway of India.
 That knowledge comes from being here repeatedly, over many years.